njgibbon/file-dir-set-ops/README.md

 Set Operations on File Directories.

-Use some basic Set Operations to analyse and compare the files in 2 or more given directories.
+Use some basic Set Operations to analyse and compare the file names in 2 or more given directories.

 # Background
 Several times over the past couple of years I've had to work out the difference between 2 folders in terms of files.
-Each time I go from manually looking to unix utilies to ad-hoc scripts.
+Each time it's manually looking > unix utilies > ad-hoc scripts.
 This little tool should permanently solve this problem.

 # Install